Greater Boston Nutrition

 My Approach

 I have a compassionate non judgmental approach grounded in both Intuitive Eating and HAES® principles.
 I integrate evidence-based nutrition science with therapeutic techniques to support clients.
 I believe all foods fit (unless you're allergic, of course!) and that each client is the expert of their own experience.
-My counseling style is respectful, empathetic, and direct.
+My counseling style is respectful, empathetic, and honest.

 I am a gender-affirming, trauma-informed, weight-neutral, and neurodivergent-informed provider

-Eating Disorders & Body Image: My approach is personalized to each client, but often incorporates a combination of meal planning, body image work, exposures, and emotional processing.
+Eating Disorders & Body Image: My approach is personalized to each client, but often incorporates a combination of meal planning, body image work, exposures, and processing.
 When it’s helpful, I offer family and couples sessions to deepen the healing process.
 For clients looking for extra accountability, I use the Recovery Record app.
 I maintain regular contact with each client’s treatment team to make sure we're providing the best possible care.
 I also refer clients to other professionals to help clients build a strong support system, including therapists, dietitians, doctors, and more.

 Dysautonomia, POTS, & MCAS: I work with clients on nutrition and lifestyle strategies that support long-term well-being in a sustainable way.
-My approach is personalized to each client, but often incorporates various evidence based interventions, client education, identifying triggers, creating sustainable treatment plans, and improving the relationship clients have with their body.
-My experience treating eating disorders allows me to provide specialized interventions to clients struggling with their relationship with food and their bodies, an often overlooked component when treating MCAS.
-I understand the process of receiving a "proper" EDS/POTS/MCAS diagnosis is complex and welcome self diagnosed folks to my practice.
+My approach is personalized to each client, but often incorporates various evidence based interventions, client education, identifying triggers, creating sustainable treatment plans, and improving the relationship clients have with food and their body.
+My experience treating eating disorders allows me to provide specialized interventions to clients struggling with their relationship with food and their bodies, an often overlooked component when healing from MCAS.
+I understand the process of receiving a "proper" diagnosis is complex and welcome self diagnosed folks to my practice.
 I also guide clients in building a team of specialists tailored to their specific needs.
 My goal is to empower clients to feel confident in their own expertise when it comes to their health, putting them in the driver’s seat alongside their care team.

 Clinical Nutrition: I work with clients dealing with a variety of medical conditions including diabetes (DM), cardiovascular disease (CVD), geographic atrophy (GA)/macular degeneration (AMD), Hashimoto's thyroiditis, and autoimmune conditions.
 My approach is rooted in evidence based solutions, sustainable interventions, intuitive eating, and Health at Every Size.
 My focus is on supporting each individual’s unique journey toward their well-being goals.